artemsivcev/skolo_slide_hack/README.md

 Android
 IOS
 Web
+macOS*
+windows*
-macOS (without an ability to use your own image) Notice, the app has not been tested on Windows and Linux.
+Notice, the app has not been tested on Linux.

+* without an ability to use your own image

 Functionality:
 Playing with your own image